damoeb/rss-proxy/notes.md

 - proxy should prefere a native feed provided by the site, iff no rule is defined
 - probably integrate puppeteer preprosessing to support dynamic sites
 - ask michal to test it
+- add stats to items to facilitate filtering

 ## Monetization For Commercial use
 - All need API key to use the "deep" feature